eaymon/shippo_laravel/README.md

 ## Troubleshooting

-If you encounter the error "Class 'FarmTo\ShippoLaravels\ShippoCarriersServiceProvider' not found", there might be a namespace discrepancy.
+If you encounter the error "Class 'FarmToYou\ShippoLaravels\ShippoCarriersServiceProvider' not found", there might be a namespace discrepancy.
 Make sure your service provider uses the correct namespace as defined in your composer.json file.

 ### For service provider issues: